-Similarly, before moving to new office space, it’s a good idea to find out if your business communications lifeline — the location’s business internet service options — are sufficient for your employee count and for how the internet will be used.
+Before moving to a new office space, it’s a good idea to find out if your business communications lifeline — the location’s business internet service options — are sufficient for your employee count and how the internet will be used.

-The way or ways in which internet service is physically delivered to a building correlates to potential speed.
-That’s why it’s good for a business owner or executive to be familiar at a high level with the information found below.
+How internet service is physically delivered to a building correlates to upload and download speeds.
+That’s why a business owner or executive should be familiar at a high level with the information below.

 How Internet Speed is Measured

 Business internet speed is measured in millions or billions of bits per second.
 “Mbps” means one million bits per second.
 “Gbps” means one billion bits per second.